 Admission to The Wood Acres School

-The Wood Acres Fall Open House for Prospective Families interested in admission for the 2015-2016 school year will be held on November 9th from 2:00pm - 4:00pm.
+The Wood Acres Winter Open House for Prospective Families interested in admission for the 2015-2016 school year will be held on January 25th from 2:00pm - 4:00pm.
 Visit and learn about what makes Wood Acres so special.
 Families will enjoy walking about the campus, meeting teachers, learning about curriculum and programs, visiting with the Academic Dean and Head of School, and even investigating the outdoor classroom.
 If you miss this grand afternoon @ the Woods, you can schedule a private campus tour by contacting our Admissions Coordinator, Nicole Hankamer at 770-971-1880.

 For much more Admissions Information please read the Admissions Acorn Newsletter here!